Cam-4587/TechTalk/README.md

 #### Debug

-+ set debug to False on settings.py
++ Set debug to False on settings.py

 #### Committing changes